ArcsaberHep/PACIAE/README.md

 - In subroutines "break, break_sbe" of "parini_30.f, main_30.f", statements have been rewritten to get KF codes from corresponding diquark directly.
 - Some debug statements were removed in "parini_30.f" and "parcas_30.f".
+- The kinematical masses of quarks were used in PACIAE3.0 now.
 - Redundant statements deleted / modified.
 - Bug fixed.